-Many universities and or specific programs have a second language entrance requirement.
-To ensure that you meet the requirements for ANY university or program in BC it is recommended that you take a language 11 course.
+Many universities and/or specific programs have a second language entrance requirement.
+To ensure that you meet the requirements for ANY university or program in BC it is recommended that you take a language 11 (this does NOT include Intro 11 courses, which are a prerequisite to the language 11 courses).